PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 }'
 ```

-This time you should receive a response with information about the newly created user group.
+This time, you should receive a response with information about the newly created user group.
 The response should look like this:

 ```json
 {